The Interplay Between Soft "as code" Disciplines

 Architecture as Code means expressing architectural decisions, reference architectures, and target architectures in code.
 This might take the form of models in DSLs such as Structurizr, C4 models generated from Markdown, or Terraform/CloudFormation modules representing architectural patterns.
 Once the architecture exists in code, a natural hub for the other disciplines emerges:

-The hub metaphor is powerful: Architecture as Code connects technical implementations with policy and documentation layers.
-It becomes easier to facilitate dialogue across expert roles when everyone looks at the same source of truth.
+The hub metaphor holds: Architecture as Code connects technical implementations with policy and documentation layers.
+Dialogue across expert roles becomes easier when everyone looks at the same source of truth.

 Documentation as Code as the Communication Layer